vpuna/vpuna-ai-search/README.md

 # Vpuna AI Search

 **Vpuna AI Search is a developer-first platform** that enables you to embed, index, and perform semantic search over structured and unstructured data using vector embeddings, with optional summarization powered by large language models (LLMs).
+It is fully MCP-compatible, allowing AI agents and MCP clients to access and interpret its semantic capabilities directly.

 ---